minion-star/Hello-World/README.md

+This is very simple react app that user play tic-tac-toe game to spend time.
+It is my first work.
+It is built by react+vite.
+Please enjoy your life!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.